ucla-data-science-center/intro-computational-thinking/episodes/computation_practice.md

 :::challenge
 ## Practice

-Imagine that night is now falling fast, and our friends are still stuck in the bush.
+Imagine that night is now falling fast, and our friends are still stuck in the forest.
 Add some more detail to the structure diagram to help them survive the night.
 :::